algoo/preview-generator/README.rst

      * `pip install pillow`
      * `pip install PyPDF2`
      * `pip install python-magic`
-     * `pip install Sweepatic-PyExifTool`
+     * `pip install pyexifinfo`
      * `pip install packaging`
      * if you use python 3.5 or less `pip install typing`

 .. code:: console

-  apt-get install libjpeg-dev libjpeg-dev python3-pythonmagick inkscape pip install wand pillow PyPDF2 python-magic Sweepatic-PyExifTool packaging
+  apt-get install libjpeg-dev libjpeg-dev python3-pythonmagick inkscape pip install wand pillow PyPDF2 python-magic pyexifinfo packaging

 If you need to preview scribus `.sla` files you will need scribus >= 1.5.
 If it's not available in your distribution you can use an AppImage.